Middle School Humanities includes the study of History, Geography and Civics and Citizenship. More information about each program can be found below.

 The Year 9 curriculum builds students’ understanding of Australia’s political system and how it enables change.
 Students examine the ways political parties, interest groups, media and individuals influence government and decision making processes.
 They investigate the features and principles of Australia’s court system, including its role in applying and interpreting Australian law.
 Students also examine global connectedness and how this is shaping contemporary Australian society.

-VCE Humanities at South Oakleigh encompass Economics, Law, Accounting, Business Management and Politics, all of which require students inquire about the world around them.
+VCE Humanities at South Oakleigh encompass Ancient History, Legal Studies, Accounting, Business Management and Politics, all of which require students to inquire about the world around them.

 Through exploration of the humanities we learn how to think creatively and critically, to reason, and to ask questions.
 When we spend time researching into the human experience, it adds to our knowledge about the world.